The USA, which has the reputation of being the top choice for higher education, attracts a sizeable number of international students each year.

 Funding is usually not an issue.

 According to the US News, the United States is still the global leader when it comes to R&D expenditure which has gone up by around 3% from 538 billion in 2017 to $553 billion in 2018.
+Also, here is a funding success story of Management PhD in Europe.

 Though there’s a general perception that a PhD has to follow a masters degree, it is not so in the USA where you can apply immediately after completing your undergraduate degree.
 Though the Masters Degree may provide certain advantage like course waiver / credit transfer, it is not mandatory.